Fabio-MyMage/saasykit-peachpayments/README.md

 ### 5. Update `PaymentProvidersSeeder.php`, `PaymentProviderConstants.php` and `ConfigConstants.php`

-Ensure the entry in the seeder is added in `PaymentProvidersSeeder.php`:
+Ensure the entry for the seeder is added in `PaymentProvidersSeeder.php`:

 ```php
 [